balcibora/balcibora/README.md

 ### Hi there 👋
-My name is Bora Balcı and I am a freshman CS major at Bilkent University, Ankara, Turkey.
+My name is Bora Balcı and I am a CS major at Bilkent University, Ankara, Turkey.
 I'm currently learning Java and curious to learn more about artificial intelligence and machine learning.

 <!--